telerik/blazor-ui/grid/binding-to-expando-object/readme.md

 This example shows how to bind the TelerikGrid to Expando object.
 ExpandoObject is IDictionary<string, object> under the hood.
 This means that you can use the same approach to bind the grid to Dictionary too.

-In this project you will find two examples with binding.
+In this project, you will find two examples with binding.

 1. Binding to ExpandoObject and manually defining GridColumns
 2. Binding to expando and automatically generate GridColumns

 Key points:

-- Setup a Grid with columns and define the `FieldType` parameter of each column. `FieldType` is mandatory parameter when you are using dynamic objects.
+- Set up a Grid with columns and define the `FieldType` parameter of each column. `FieldType` is a mandatory parameter when you are using dynamic objects.

-- Specify type of the `Data` to be `IEnumerable<ExpandoObject>`
+- Specify the type of the `Data` to be `IEnumerable<ExpandoObject>`

 - Customize the grid depending on your needs.
 You can set groping, sorting filtering, etc.